If you want to know how to build kites, you are at the right place. These three super-simple kites are quick and easy, yet fly really well.

 Beaufort 8

 But these are minor problems!
 After learning how to build kites from the instructions here and getting a little flying practice, you'll soon learn to cope one way or another.
-I've just mentioned the pro's and con's here to give you a better idea of which design might suit your circumstances best.
+I've just mentioned the pros and cons here to give you a better idea of which design might suit your circumstances best.

-Dacron, in 20 or 30-pound strength, is ideal for flying these kites.
-Otherwise, cheap knitting yarn should have sufficient strength for flying in reasonably light winds—say up to 15 kph.
-I did a pull test on a length of acrylic knitting yarn and it appeared to have at least the strength of a 20-pound line.
+Dacron, in 20- or 30-pound strength, is ideal for flying these kites.
+Otherwise, cheap knitting yarn should have sufficient strength for flying in reasonably light winds—say, up to 15 kph.
+I did a pull test on a length of acrylic knitting yarn, and it appeared to have at least the strength of a 20-pound line.
 It's a bit thick for flying really long lengths, but it's readily available in the shops!

 All these kites are designed for fairly light to moderate winds.
 So, assuming there is a reasonable breeze blowing outside, head out with kite and flying line attached.

 If you can hear a little leaf noise in the trees, that should be fine.
-Stand with your back to the wind and have a helper hold up the kite, some distance away.
-Say, 15 meters (50 feet).
+Stand with your back to the wind, and have a helper hold up the kite some distance away—say, 15 meters (50 feet).
 When they let go, the kite should climb away to above treetop height—unless the trees are huge in your area!

 If you can hardly feel the breeze against your face, it's likely there is simply not enough wind to fly!
 Just wait for better weather, or act like a kid and tow the thing into the air!
-Sometimes, there will be more wind higher up, and you will be surprised to feel your kite pulling firmly on the line.
+Very often there will be more wind higher up, and you will be surprised to feel your kite pulling firmly on the line.

-Now you can tell your friends you know how to build kites, and fly them as well.
+Now you can tell your friends you know how to build kites and fly them as well.